 (a) Documentation that the service animal is trained is not a precondition for providing service to an individual accompanied by a service animal.

 A public accommodation may ask if an animal is a service animal or what tasks the animal has been trained to perform in order to determine the difference between a service animal and a pet.

 (b) A public accommodation may not impose a deposit or surcharge on an individual with a disability as a precondition to permitting a service animal to accompany the individual with a disability, even if a deposit is routinely required for pets.

 (c) An individual with a disability is liable for damage caused by a service animal if it is the regular policy and practice of the public accommodation to charge nondisabled persons for damages caused by their pets.

 (d) The care or supervision of a service animal is the responsibility of the individual owner.
 A public accommodation is not required to provide care or food or a special location for the service animal or assistance with removing animal excrement.

-(5) It is the policy of this state that an individual with a disability be employed in the service of the state or political subdivisions of the state, in the public schools, and in all other employment supported in whole or in part by public funds, and an employer may not refuse employment to such a person on the basis of the disability alone, unless it is shown that the particular disability prevents the satisfactory performance of the work involved.
+(5) It is the policy of this state that an individual with a disability is employed in the service of the state or political subdivisions of the state, in the public schools, and in all other employment supported in whole or in part by public funds and an employer may not refuse employment to such a person on the basis of the disability alone unless it is shown that the particular disability prevents the satisfactory performance of the work involved.